gdiminin/HaSAPPy/docs/Tutorials/RunningHaSAPPyWorkflowsScript.md

 ## Section 9: Design gene insertions

 For candidate genes that are of interest visualization of the insertion patterns over the gene model can be graphically rendered by the **Design.py** module.
 This is useful for assessing if insertions have integrated in specific regions of a gene or to inspect orientation of insertions within introns.
-Genes for this type of analysis will have been identified from inspecting tables obtained from an earlier run of the workflow, or can be any expected candidates or positiv econntrols of the screen.
+Genes for this type of analysis will have been identified from inspecting tables obtained from an earlier run of the workflow, or can be any expected candidates or positive controls of the screen.
 In addition, plots can be generated for the distribution of genes according to the analysed parameters.
 Output is provided as high quality vector graphics in SVG format, which can be further processed using common vector graphics programs (eg. Adobe Illustrator, or Inkscape) for scaling and setting font sizes for generating publishable figures.

 The user can specify which type of plot is generated by entering `Y` or `N`
 ```
 Type of graph to generate (mark ‘Y’ or ’N’):
 Plot I.I. in gene models
-@9A)
+@9A) Y
 Plot Gene distribution according analysed parameter:
-@9B)
+@9B) Y
 ```

 If the `Plot I.I. in gene models` option is chosen, the following information is required: